FrankN88/quiz-game/README.md

  #### As the admin I want to:
   11. Be able to delete any users scores.
-  12. Be able to edit any users scores.
+  12. Be able to edit any question.
   13. Have unique access to all features.

   #### As the website owner I want to: